goatface/mapdb/README.md

 25997 [Annex, White Haven Lobby] -- squished and given to Rone locker

-;mapnav merge 25997 21324

 Change timeto from 12297 (outside) to 21324 (inside) to 0.2 from 2.0 because this was probably done to avoid pile-ons below, now fixed.

 **Same Locker: 25998**

-Scrap SilverGate and Sylvanfair pile-on tag, wayto, timeto

-White Haven gets to keep Kaldonis's StringProc for auto-closing lockers, despite his player having no members.
+White Haven gets to keep Kaldonis's StringProc for auto-closing lockers.
 Lucky devils!
 ___
 25901 [Annex, Rone Academy Lobby]

-New Locker: 25997 (was duplicate White Haven entry #)
+**New Locker: 25997** (was duplicate White Haven entry)

-wayto & timeto both ways
 ___
 28224 [Annex, House Sylvanfair Lobby]

 **New Locker: 29569**

-(also, we remove the wayto and time to 25998 which was piled on)

-wayto & timeto for the new locker
 ___
 29568 [Annex, Willow Hall Lobby]

 **New Locker: 29570**

-wayto & timeto for the new locker
 ___
 24210 [Annex, House Brigatta Lobby]

 **New Locker: 29571**

-wayto & timeto for the new locker
 ___
 25885 [Annex, House Sovyn Lobby]

-NB: This room was probably already broken.

-@paths=["Obvious exits: out"]

-updated manually

-;e echo Room[25885].paths.push('Obvious exits: none')

-@paths=["Obvious exits: out", "Obvious exits: none"]
+NB: This room was probably already broken; this should fix it: @paths=["Obvious exits: out", "Obvious exits: none"]

 **New Locker: 29572**

-wayto & timeto for the new locker
 ___
 27634 [Annex, Silvergate Inn Lobby]

 **New Locker: 29573**

-Scrap wayto & timeto 25998 pile-on

-wayto & timeto for the new locker
+Tagged: `;go2 sglocker`

 ___
 We add tags like the following style: